-3 CHALR: Okay.
-And one final question then about duty of candour, a more specific recommendation from another 4 5 inquiry, and it's certainly five years -- six years, I 13:07 think, since that recommendation was made in the 6 7 Hyponatraemia Inquiry, and we were given evidence that 8 it was ready to go out to public consultation this summer.
+1 changed and that a review of regulation can take place 2 in the future.
+Okay.
+And one final question then about duty 3 CHALR: 4 of candour, a more specific recommendation from another 5 inquiry, and it's certainly five years -- six years, I 13:07 think, since that recommendation was made in the 6 7 Hyponatraemia Inquiry, and we were given evidence that 8 it was ready to go out to public consultation this summer.
 Is that still on track?
-9

-10 MR. REID: Well, the Being Open Framework consultation 13.07 11 references the Department's ongoing consideration of a 12 duty of candour, both on an organisational and 13 individual basis.
-The Department is also considering 14 the recent Infected Blood Report, considering its 15 recommendations, and, Chair, you'll also be aware, of 13:07 16 course, that a review is currently taking place with the English Department of Health, I believe that was 17 18 launched last December and that there was a call for 19 evidence launched then in April in relation to that.
-20 So it is being --13:07

-21CHAIR: That is about the operation of the duty of22candour --

-23 MR. REID: It is being taken into account as part of 24 the Being Open Framework at present, but not in an 25 independent manner at the moment.

-CHAIR: Very well.
-So, we can expect to hear something about that in the Being Open Framework responses?
-MR. REID: Yes.

-29 CHAIR: Well, thank you very much, Mr. Reid.
+9 well, the Being Open Framework consultation 10 MR. REID: 13.07 11 references the Department's ongoing consideration of a 12 duty of candour, both on an organisational and 13 individual basis.
+The Department is also considering the recent Infected Blood Report, considering its 14 recommendations, and, Chair, you'll also be aware, of 15 13:07 16 course, that a review is currently taking place with the English Department of Health, I believe that was 17 18 launched last December and that there was a call for 19 evidence launched then in April in relation to that.
+20 So it is being --13:07 21 CHAI R: That is about the operation of the duty of 22 candour --23 MR. REID: It is being taken into account as part of 24 the Being Open Framework at present, but not in an 25 independent manner at the moment.
+13.08 26 CHAI R: Very well.
+So, we can expect to hear something 27 about that in the Being Open Framework responses?
+MR. REID: 28 Yes.
+29 CHAI R: Well, thank you very much, Mr. Reid.

 1 Mr. Wolfe, I think you wanted to say something.
 2 3 CLOSING SUBMISSION BY MR. WOLFE: 4 5 MR. WOLFE: Chair, Dr. Swart, Mr. Hanbury, I anticipate 13:08 6 that this is my final duty as Counsel to the Inquiry 7 standing in this position, having walked to the 8 right-hand side of the room for the first time.
-9 10 Thank you for allowing me to make the following brief 13:09 11 concluding remarks on behalf of the legal team.
+9 10 Thank you for allowing me to make the following brief $13:09$ 11 concluding remarks on behalf of the legal team.
 12 13 Almost two years ago, on 21st June 2022, consonant with 14 the Panel's desire to place patients at the centre of 15 the Inquiry's work, you, Chair, convened the first of $13:09$ 16 the Inquiry's hearings, which was attended in private 17 session by former patients of the Southern Trust 18 Urology Service and their family members.
 19 20 On 8th November 2022, the public-facing phase of the 21 Inquiry commenced with the delivery of opening 22 statements.
 All told, you have received oral evidence 23 from more than 60 witnesses.
 Other witnesses were 24 restricted to providing their evidence in statement 25 form through the Section 21 process or in response to 13:10 26 questionnaire.
 The range of witness testimony and 27 documentary evidence received by the Inquiry has been 28 wide-ranging and comprehensive by any standard.
 29

-1 In terms of oral evidence you've heard from a wide 2 cross-section of medical and nursing expertise who have 3 been, or remain, in the employment of both the Southern and Belfast Trusts, the majority of them occupying 4 5 prominent roles in the field of Urology.
-You've also 13:10 6 heard from a number of independent medical experts and, 7 additionally, you've heard from senior healthcare leaders, including the current Southern Trust Chief 8 Executive and her immediate predecessor.
-9
+In terms of oral evidence you've heard from a wide 1 2 cross-section of medical and nursing expertise who have been, or remain, in the employment of both the Southern 3 and Belfast Trusts, the majority of them occupying 4 5 prominent roles in the field of Urology.
+You've also 13:10 heard from a number of independent medical experts and, 6 7 additionally, you've heard from senior healthcare 8 leaders, including the current Southern Trust Chief 9 Executive and her immediate predecessor.